LMS-Community/lms-community.github.io/docs/getting-started/index.md

 === ":material-microsoft-windows: Windows"
     !!! note
         The 64-bit version is the way to go moving forward.
 It's recommended to uninstall an existing 32-bit version before installing the 64-bit version.
-But please note that there's no Control Panel app any more, nor a try icon.
+Please note that there's no Control Panel app any more, nor a try icon.
 Tools like eg. [ServiceTray](https://www.coretechnologies.com/products/ServiceTray/) allow you to easily start/stop the LMS service.

     {{ win }}

     Then double click the downloaded package to launch the installation process in a familiar installation assistant.

-    !!! note
-        If you're coming from an older version of LMS on Windows: the 64-bit version does _not_ provide a control panel or tray icon.
-It must be started/stopped using the Windows service manager.

 === ":simple-raspberrypi: Raspberry Pi"